Types of current account

 Instead of paying interest, Islamic banks invest money into suitable ventures that comply with its customers' ethics, and then gift part of the profit to its account holders at its own discretion, instead of making formal agreements to pay at a certain rate.

-Community and green current accounts
+What are community and green current accounts?

 Some current accounts are designed to offer an environmentally-friendly service, including features such as paper-free banking and a commitment to invest in sustainable businesses with the money you deposit within your current account.